 In most cases, insurance will cover a percentage of your dental crown or bridge placement.
 This depends on your specific dental plan, however, and is something worth addressing with your insurance provider before you have the procedure done.

-For more information about crowns & bridges, or to schedule an evaluation, contact us today or book online.
+For more information about crowns & bridges, or to schedule an evaluation, contact us today.